Diversity Programs & Services

 Freshman Honors Convocation

 The Freshman Honors Convocation recognizes African American, Native American and Hispanic/Latino first year students who achieve a 3.0 or higher grade point average during their first semester at NC State.
 We are proud to have consistently honored 40% or more of these freshman classes for the last 6 years.
 The convocation has expanded over the years to include the families of student honorees.
 In addition, awards are presented to the colleges that have 50% or more of their combined first year African American, Native American and Hispanic students to achieve a 3.0 or higher grade point average.

 The Peer Mentor Program targets first-year African American, Native American and Hispanic students.
 The primary objective of the program is to contribute to the advancement of first-year students by aiding in their academic, emotional and social adjustments to college.
 Any first year student can request to be served by an upper class mentor through the Peer Mentor Program.
 Any upper class student with a 2.5 or greater total grade point average can apply to serve as a mentor.

-The primary objective of We Connect Now @ NCSU is to serve both as a support network for NCSU students with disabilities and as an instrument for enhancing the understanding of and appreciation for students with disabilities throughout the campus community.
-Additionally, this chapter will provide a mentoring network between graduate students and undergraduate students with disabilities.
+The primary objective of Allies for Students with Disabilities is to serve both as a support network for NCSU students with disabilities and as an instrument for enhancing the understanding of and appreciation for students with disabilities throughout the campus community.
+Additionally, this organization will provide a mentoring network between graduate students and undergraduate students with disabilities.